Showing posts with label alcohol. Show all posts

 Perfection is NOT the aim.
 Improvement is.

 I’m a lot smarter these days.
-I’m happy to trade off one or two percent more body fat to avoid getting colds best generic levitra overnight every few months.
+I’m happy to trade off one or two percent more body fat to avoid getting colds tadalafil every few months.
 I'm happy to be good at many different forms of movement than great at just one.
 I’m happy to have some corn chips and a couple of Coronas at a birthday party at a great Mexican restaurant.
 And trust me, I’ve done my fair share of crazy, unhealthy binge drinking and partying over the years.
 But I don’t regret that for a second.

 I honestly live what I preach for the most part.
 My diet is clean and my workout routine is well balanced and consistent.
 I make smart choices the majority of the time and practice willpower when I need to.